Versatile, high brightness, cryogenic photoinjector electron source: Design of Photoinjector Components

 The use of cryogenic copper cavities to reach high electric fields is motivated first by material properties.
 At cryogenic temperatures, a number profound changes in material response are noted.
 First, the power dissipation due to surface currents is diminished strongly -- a factor of ~4-5 for relevant rf frequencies -- by entry into the anomalous skin effect regime.
 This causes the pulsed heating suffered by the cavity surface to be ameliorated.
 Second, the material properties - the coefficient of thermal expansion and, to a lesser extent, the thermal conductivity, change in beneficial ways that permit the deposited heat to produce less stress on the rf cavity surface.
 Finally, the yield strength is greatly increased at cryogenic temperatures, leading to a greater ability of the structure to withstand the impulse of the electric field and associated surface failure.
 Aspects of this microscopic model have been verified, with the role of the magnetic field (pulsed heating) \cite{Laurent2011} and the electric field \cite{Efieldbreakdown}, respectively, experimentally studied.
 The definitive study examining these effects jointly occurring in an accelerator-like cryogenic copper structure is found in Ref. \cite{CahillBreakdown}.

 Based on this last study, a proposal was made to employ this technique in very high field rf photoinjectors, as a way to increase the brightness.
-Indeed, the rf gun design we consider here is a more mature version of that first introduced in previous work \cite{rosenzweig2018ultra,rosenzweig2019next}, which examined a design with a field distribution very close to a pure standing wave $\pi$-mode with very few spatial harmonics.
+Indeed, the rf gun design we consider here is a more mature version of that first introduced in previous work \cite{rosenzweig2018ultra,rosenzweig2019next}, which examined a design with a field distribution very close to a pure standing wave $\pi$-mode with negligible spatial harmonic content.
 In the present work the field profile is modified from this pure standing wave as a result of a detailed optimization of the cell geometry, as is clear from Figure \ref{fig:fullcell_profile}.
-The optimized rf structure has a very high shunt impedance, owing both to the increased quality factor $Q$ and to a re-entrant geometry that is feasible in $\pi$-mode operation owing to a unique distributed coupling architecture \cite{tantawi2018distributed}.
+The optimized rf structure has a very high shunt impedance, owing both to the increased quality factor $Q$ and to a re-entrant geometry that is feasible in $\pi$-mode operation owing to a unique distributed coupling architecture \cite{Tantawi2020}.
 This structure geometry is motivated by the goals of minimizing the surface electric and magnetic field strengths.
-Taken together, achieving these goals results in a structure which can support peak accelerating gradients of over 250 MV/m without suffering from excessive breakdown (owed to magnetic field-induced heating and electric field-driven stress) or dark current.
+Taken together, achieving these goals results in a structure which can support peak on-axis electric fields in excess of 500 MV/m without suffering from excessive breakdown (owed to magnetic field-induced heating and electric field-driven stress).
+Further, we choose a peak design field for injector operation of 240 MV/m specifically to avoid dark current concerns, which are not a notable issue until the peak fields reach the threshold of 300 MV/m found in Ref. \cite{CahillRFloss}.
+The residual issues of dark current are planned to be managed in operations by limiting the rf pulse length and employing active sweeping methods.
+These are evaluated to be adequate solutions, based on the previous experimental results, for operation at the moderate (100 pC and above) beam charges examined in this paper.

 On the other side of the trade-off involved in this design, the field profile is populated by many higher spatial harmonics in addition to the primary resonant wave.
 This feature of the field profile was not accounted for in previous iterations of gun design, owing to the lack of robust, detailed rf design, and introduces several unique features to the emittance compensation process which we explore in this article.